clevertree/relay/README.md

 Notes

-- QUERY endpoint is intentionally left unimplemented but the recommended approach is to maintain a light-weight local database (e.g., SQLite) updated by Git hooks that index content metadata to support fast search.
+- The local index database (SQLite) is created/updated by Git hooks based on `rules.db` policies.
+Do not store this database inside the Git repo.

 Licensing